SAC-Loco: Safe and Adjustable Compliant Quadrupedal Locomotion: METHODS

-After training the two teacher policies, we distill them into student policies $\pi_{\text{comply}}$ and $\pi_{\text{safe}}$ that can be deployed on the physical robot using only the observable states defined in \eqref{states}.
+After training $\pi^*_{\text{comply}}$, we distill it into student policies $\pi_{\text{comply}}$ that can be deployed on the physical robot using only the observable states defined in \eqref{states}.
 To compensate for the lack of privileged information, the student’s policy receives as input a stacked observation history of length 20

 To achieve efficient training and a balance between exploration and exploitation, we use the PPO distillation method in \cite{zhang2025distillationppo}.
-We compute the mean squared error (MSE) loss between the teacher's actions and the student's actions
+We compute the mean squared error loss between the teacher's actions and the student's actions

 and the total loss for PPO becomes

 To facilitate early stage exploration in the correct direction, we also added two additional reward terms inspired by \cite{xu2025aclactionlearnerfaulttolerant} to guide the student policy's actions to stay close to the teacher policy's actions